CatsMiaow/nestjs-project-structure/src/debug/README.md

 ### Class

-There is no need to import `DebugModule` when using it in class.
+You don't need to import `DebugModule` and `@Debug` when using it in class.
 It works as a separate decorator. \
 Registering `@DebugLog` in a class applies to all methods in the class, so there is no need to register `@DebugLog` in a method.

 ```ts